Mirco_H1_text_goes_here

 Indicators reveal significant deficits for children and families in South Carolina, which sends a strong signal that dedicated strategies are needed to give them more opportunities to succeed.

-Child well-being data in South Carolina
+Child Well-Being Data in South Carolina

-South Carolina’s ranks 40 in child well-being
+South Carolina ranks 38 in child well-being

 19%